top of page

 Hypophora can be thought of as an extension of erotema.
 Erotema does not call for an answer.
 However, with hypophora, the speaker directly answers the question.

 Prolepsis (pronounced as pro-lep-ses) is a device that is similar to hypophora.
 However, with prolepsis, the speaker predicts objections even before they are asked and proceeds to answer them.
+In this article, I discuss what hypophora is and I give several examples, including from speeches by the famous character, Shylock from Shakespeare's The Merchant of Venice.

-Shylock and Jessica by Maurycy Gottlieb
+Shylock and Jessica by Maurycy Gottlieb.

 What is hypophora?